-\citet{Hart17} shows that the truth-leaning equilibrium outcome exists and is unique.
-The intuition for uniqueness is that when senders' behavior has the smallest possible grain of truth, off-path beliefs can't be too adverse, and furthermore, the receiver can't draw adverse inferences about on-path messages based on the expectation that senders lie even if the truth would be just as good.
-We show the rest of the lemma in Appendix \ref{app:truth_leaning_char}.

-In light of this, the conditions of Lemma \ref{lem:truth_leaning_reduction} are essentially equivalent to truth-leaning: The mapping from messages to the action the receiver takes in response is the same in all of them.
-Using the weaker set of conditions is easier and allows us to be conservative about what truth-leaning predicts, at the cost of ignoring some fine restrictions on truth-leaning equilibrium messaging strategies.
-For the remainder of the paper, we will use the term ``truth-leaning" to refer to equilibria that satisfy the necessary conditions of Lemma \ref{lem:truth_leaning_reduction}.

-While truth-leaning equilibrium strategies capture a sender's slight bias towards truth-telling, truth-leaning equilibrium outcomes have desirable properties in their own right.
-When the receiver's expected payoffs are single-peaked in their action, the truth-leaning equilibrium outcome is also receiver-optimal, and is the outcome of the optimal mechanism when the receiver can commit to their response to each message.
+While truth-leaning equilibrium strategies capture a sender’s slight bias towards truth-telling, the truth-leaning equilibrium outcome has desirable properties in its own right.
+When the receiver’s expected payoffs are single-peaked in their action, the truth-leaning equilibrium outcome is also receiver-optimal, and is the outcome of the optimal mechanism when the receiver can commit to a single action as a response to each message.
+This is well-known in the finite case studied by \citet{Hart17}, and continues to be true in the continuous model that we study.
 It is also the only equilibrium outcome robust to a slightly stronger version of a credible announcement (\citealt{Matthews91}).
 We say that under equilibrium $\sigma^*$ a coalition $T$ of senders can benefit from an \emph{inclusive} credible announcement if there is a set of messages such that the coalition is comprised of every sender that 1) finds some message in the set feasible and 2) weakly benefits from the receiver updating that their type is in $T$ from the prior, relative to the receiver's equilibrium inference; and there is at least one sender in the coalition that strictly benefits.\footnote{The departure from the usual credible announcement is that the coalition must also contain all senders who are indifferent between participating in the announcement and their equilibrium payoff.} Robustness to such announcements means that the equilibrium survives even if senders are able to override the receiver's beliefs by proposing sensible reinterpretations of messages, and can coordinate to do so; it rules out, for example, play that is ``stuck" in a bad equilibrium due to immalleable off-path beliefs.
 For a deeper discussion of these refinements, see \citet{Hart17} and Appendix \ref{app:refinement}.